-Despite these challenges, NLP was able to achieve positive net flows that were in line with expectations for 2023 and maintained a stable solvency ratio well above the regulatory solvency limit.
-At the end of December 2023, NLP had a solvency ratio of 145%.
+NLP was able to achieve positive net flows that were above expectations for 2024 and maintained a stable solvency ratio well above the regulatory solvency limit.
+At the end of December 2024, NLP had a solvency ratio of 151%.

 NLP calculates a Group solvency position by applying the Solvency II standard formula as defined in the Solvency II regulation.
 The calculation of the solvency position of NLP Group takes into account a volatility adjustment applied in the Danish, Finnish and Norwegian subsidiaries and transitional measures for technical provisions (TMTP) applied in the Norwegian subsidiary.